Buncombe County Voting

 For more information about voting absentee in Buncombe, read this article from the Board of Elections.

-All 80 polling locations in Buncombe County will be open on May 8th for the primary election.
+All 80 polling locations in Buncombe County will be open on November 6th.

 You must be registered at your current address to cast a ballot in North Carolina.